sabbyt/code-blog/README.md

 * Added route to /about to show about me information.

 * Added unique author URL, so that I can see all unique author articles in one place.

+Assignment for Day 12 of Code Fellows 301:

+* Linked GitHub repositories as a resource and render list of repos on my /about page.